danielrs/marquee/README.md

 ### What needs to be done?

-The lexer and parser follow most of the rules outlines at *CommonMark*, however, some parsing stills needs polishing:
+The lexer and parser follow most of the rules outlined at *CommonMark*, however, some parsing stills needs polishing:

 1. Lists items and Blockquotes don't include *blocks* one *blank line* away.
 They just are parsed as new blocks at the root level.